Quebec: Primary sector

 Quebec produces most of Canada's hydroelectricity and is the second biggest hydroelectricity producer in the world (2019).
 Because of this, Quebec has been described as a potential clean energy superpower.
 In 2019, Quebec's electricity production amounted to 214 terawatt-hours (TWh), 95% of which comes from hydroelectric power stations, and 4.7% of which come from wind energy.
 The public company Hydro-Québec occupies a dominant position in the production, transmission and distribution of electricity in Quebec.
 Hydro-Québec operates 63 hydroelectric power stations and 28 large reservoirs.
 Because of the remoteness of Hydro-Québec's TransÉnergie division, it operates the largest electricity transmission network in North America.
 Quebec stands out for its use of renewable energy.
 In 2008, electricity ranked as the main form of energy used in Quebec (41.6%), followed by oil (38.2%) and natural gas (10.7%).
 In 2017, 47% of all energy came from renewable sources.
 The Quebec government's energy policy seeks to build, by 2030, a low carbon economy.

-Quebec ranks among the top ten areas to do business in mining in the world.
 In 2011, the mining industry accounted for 6.3% of Quebec's GDP and it employed about 50,000 people in 158 companies.
 It has around 30 mines, 158 exploration companies and 15 primary processing industries.
 While many metallic and industrial minerals are exploited, the main ones are gold, iron, copper and zinc.
 Others include: titanium, asbestos, silver, magnesium and nickel, among many others.
 Quebec is also as a major source of diamonds.
 Since 2002, Quebec has seen an increase in its mineral explorations.
 In 2003, the value of mineral exploitation reached $3.7 billion.

 The agri-food industry plays an important role in the economy of Quebec, with meat and dairy products being the two main sectors.
 It accounts for 8% of the Quebec's GDP and generate $19.2 billion.
 In 2010, this industry generated 487,000 jobs in agriculture, fisheries, manufacturing of food, beverages and tobacco and food distribution.